LBPUnion/ProjectLighthouse/README.md

 Assuming you are running the patched version of RPCS3, you patched the file correctly, the database is migrated, and Lighthouse is running, the game should now connect.

+### LittleBigPlanet 1

+For LittleBigPlanet 1 to work with RPCS3, follow the steps for LittleBigPlanet 2.
+First, download [HXD](https://mh-nexus.de/downloads/HxDSetup.zip).
+Once HXD is set up, open your `EBOOTlocalhost.elf` file and press "ctrl+f" and look for "sceNpCommerce2" (without the "s) then replace the string with periods.
+After that press "ctrl+s" and save the file.

 Finally, take a break.
 Chances are that took a while.